 - This design is for an open-circuit, closed-test-section wind tunnel that is about 8 ft. long, and can be taken apart for storage and transportation, such as for display in a science fair.

 - If you run into any problems or need any extra help beyond the instructions of this guide, visit our SciBud Wind Tunnel Questions thread in the Ask an Expert forum, set up just for this Wind Tunnel How-to Guide.

-    - This wind tunnel has five basic parts:
+- This wind tunnel has three basic parts: